Updated July 19, 2021

 The number one cause of air pollution is fossil fuel and biomass combustion.
 It “accounts for 85% of airborne particulate pollution and for almost all pollution by oxides of sulphur and nitrogen.”
 University of Chicago found “fossil fuel-driven particulate air pollution cuts global average life expectancy by 1.8 years per person.”

-Traffic related air pollution (TRAP) is a major cause of pediatric asthma.
-New analysis has found four million children develop asthma every year as a result of air pollution, primarily NO2, from cars and trucks.
+Traffic-related air pollution (TRAP) is a major cause of pediatric asthma.
+One analysis found four million children develop asthma every year as a result of air pollution, primarily NO2, from cars and trucks.
 That’s 11,000 new cases a day.
 And it’s not just China and India.
-Globally, Canada has the third highest rates among countries and Toronto is the #5 worst city.
+Canada has the third-highest rates worldwide, and Toronto is ranked as the 5th worst city.

-Last year Dr Tedros Adhanom Ghebreyesus, the WHO’s director general, said “the world has turned the corner on tobacco.
-Now it must do the same for the ‘new tobacco’ – the toxic air that billions breathe every day, No one, rich or poor, can escape air pollution.
+Dr Tedros Adhanom Ghebreyesus, Director General of the WHO, said “the world has turned the corner on tobacco.
+Now it must do the same for the ‘new tobacco’ – the toxic air that billions breathe every day.
+No one, rich or poor, can escape air pollution.
 It is a silent public health emergency.”

 Get to Know Your Lungs